AlgorithmiKee/notes/Machine_Learning/DP_MDP_2.md

 v^*(s) \ge v_{\pi'}(s)
 $$

-On the other side, we have by the trivial bound of expectation (c.f.
-Appendix)
+On the other side, we have by the [trivial bound of expectation](#trivial-bounds-of-expectation):

 $$
 \begin{align*}